Position: Token Taxes Can Mitigate AI's Economic Risks: Technical Implementation:

+\textbf{Tax rates:} Tokens are not a standard unit of measurement.
+Their count depends on (1) the tokenizer and (2) the language used.
+For the same sentence written by a specific model, the number of tokens decoded by tokenizers of different LLMs varies.
+For the same sentence written in two different languages, the number of tokens decoded by tokenizers of those languages also varies.

+We do not argue in favour of a single, uniform tax, but rather for individual token tax rates for model families depending on (1) and (2).
+We are less concerned with (1), as the token tax will incentivize AI model providers to optimize tokenization and thus minimize energy usage.
+We do consider (2) a valid concern, which we address through our 3-stage audit pipeline.

-We argue that there are two main advantages of using a token tax over other forms of robot tax.
-First, token taxes can be enforced by governments using: (1) black-box token audits (2) norm-based taxes and (3) white-box audits.
-To faciliate effective enforcement, we argue that compute providers should act as intermediaries between the government and AI model providers to apply a staged audit pipeline of (1), (2), and (3) (see Figure~\ref{fig:token-tax-procedure}).
+\textbf{Advantages:} We argue that there are two main advantages of using a token tax over other forms of robot tax.
+First, token taxes could potentially be effectively enforced by governments using: (1) black-box token audits, (2) norm-based taxes, and (3) white-box audits.
+To facilitate effective enforcement, we argue that compute providers should act as intermediaries between the government and AI model providers to apply a staged audit pipeline of (1), (2), and (3) (see Figure~\ref{fig:token-tax-procedure}). \textbf{N.B} We do \textit{not} automatically assume that the compute provider and the AI model provider are the same entity.
+If this is the case, we argue that the same requirements described below would apply to the combined entity.
 Second, we claim that token taxes mitigate against the worsening of global inequality.
-By collecting the token tax where tokens are utilized rather than where the model is hosted, token taxes ensure that AI consumer countries (such as those in the Compute South) also benefit from AI tax receipts.
+By collecting the token tax where the tokens are utilized rather than where the model is hosted, token taxes ensure that AI consumer countries (such as those in the Compute South) also benefit from AI tax receipts.